LoGT-KULeuven/SASpector/README.md

                                                  reference contigs

 positional arguments:
-  reference             Hybrid assembly FASTA file as reference genome contigs               Reference genome FASTA file, e.g. from hybrid
+  reference             Reference genome FASTA file, e.g. from hybrid
                         assembly.
-If the file contains multiple seqences, only the first one is used, so make sure to concatenate if needed.
+If the file contains multiple seqences, only the first one is used, so make sure to concatenate if needed. contigs               Short-read assembly FASTA file as contigs/draft genome.

 optional arguments:
   -h, --help            show this help message and exit